 3. Benjamin Concha, the excellent researcher that helped me in Santiago’s libraries and archives, was misidentified in the acknowledgments as hailing from the “Universidad de Chile in Santiago” – this has been corrected to “Benjamin Concha at the Universidad Católica de Chile in Santiago”

 4. We corrected the date of Vietnam’s independence to September 2, 1945 on page 14.

 We also noticed that the map on page 266 points to Myanmar, instead of Thailand (the text in the box is correct, but the wrong territory is shaded).
-Since the map was outsourced to a designer, apologies that we have not been able to correct immediately.
+Since the map was outsourced to a designer, we had to wait until the paperback edition to correct.